 (outbreak reported from Calcutta in August 2000; see

-- Kyasanur Forest disease (transmitted by ticks who have fed on infected monkeys; most cases reported from forested areas in Karnataka State during dry spells; first case reported from Kerala in May 2013; outbreaks reported from Bandipur Tiger Reserve, bordering Mysore district, in November 2012 and from Shimoga district, in February-March 2012, both in Karnataka state; cases reported from Honnavar taluk in Karnataka in February 2009; outbreaks reported from Chikmagalur, Shimoga, Uttara Kannada, and Dakshina Kannada districts in April-June 2003 and from the Western Ghats region in April-May 2000; see
+- Kyasanur Forest disease (transmitted by ticks who have fed on infected monkeys; most cases reported from forested areas in Karnataka State during dry spells; outbreak reported from Karnataka in February 2014, causing 74 cases by April, chiefly in the districts of Shimoga, Chikmagalur and Dakshina Kannada; outbreaks reported from Bandipur Tiger Reserve, bordering Mysore district, in November 2012 and from Shimoga district, in February-March 2012, both in Karnataka state; cases reported from Honnavar taluk in Karnataka in February 2009; outbreaks reported from Chikmagalur, Shimoga, Uttara Kannada, and Dakshina Kannada districts in April-June 2003 and from the Western Ghats region in April-May 2000; see

 - Chandipura virus encephalitis (outbreak reported from the eastern districts of Gujarat State in 2004)

-(most outbreaks reported from Andhra Pradesh, Karnataka, West Bengal, Tamil Nadu, and Orissa; most cases occur in villagers who have direct contact with infected animals or animal products; outbreaks reported in June 2013 from Odisha and from sheep-rearing areas of northern coastal Andhra Pradesh [AP], Godavari districts, and Krishna districts; outbreaks also reported from Murshidabad district in West Bengal in June 2007 and July 2010, from the Koraput district of Orissa and the Nellore area in Andhra Pradesh in February 2008, from Rayagada district in Orissa state and from Prakasam district in Andhra Pradesh in March 2009, from the Visakhapatnam district of Andhra Pradesh in May 2009, from Orissa in June 2009, from the Paschim Medinipur district in West Bengal in May 2010; from Koraput district in Orissa in June 2010; from Kandhamal district in Orissa in June 2011; from Chittoor district in Andhra Pradesh in July 2011; and from Koraput village in Orissa in April 2013; see
+(most outbreaks reported from Andhra Pradesh, Karnataka, West Bengal, Tamil Nadu, and Orissa; most cases occur in villagers who have direct contact with infected animals or animal products; outbreaks reported in June 2014 from Odisha state after villagers consumed infected buffalo and goat meat; in June 2013 and May 2014 from Odisha state; from sheep-rearing areas of northern coastal Andhra Pradesh [AP], Godavari districts, and Krishna districts in June 2013; from Murshidabad district in West Bengal in June 2007 and July 2010, from the Koraput district of Orissa and the Nellore area in Andhra Pradesh in February 2008, from Rayagada district in Orissa state and from Prakasam district in Andhra Pradesh in March 2009, from the Visakhapatnam district of Andhra Pradesh in May 2009, from Orissa in June 2009, from the Paschim Medinipur district in West Bengal in May 2010; from Koraput district in Orissa in June 2010; from Kandhamal district in Orissa in June 2011; from Chittoor district in Andhra Pradesh in July 2011; and from Koraput village in Orissa in April 2013; see

 Emerging Infectious Diseases